-“What’s on Your Countertop” features of our favorite food and wellness inspirationals sharing their kitchen essentials, cooking traditions and Countertop staples.
+“What’s on Your Countertop” features some of our favorite food and wellness inspirationals sharing their kitchen essentials, cooking traditions and Countertop staples.

 If you live in Los Angeles and have looked for delicious, holistic solutions to nutrition or using food to heal from illness, you’ve come across Elissa Goodman.
 Her famous S.O.U.P.
 Cleanse program redefines what it means to cleanse or rebuild, and her approach serves up whole, nutrient dense foods with a healthy balance of fats, proteins, fiber, and complex carbohydrates.
 That’s our kind of reset.